will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 ### Transactional Memory

-Outside of databases, Software Transactional Memory, originally [explored](https://www.microsoft.com/en-us/research/publication/beautiful-concurrency/) in the context of Haskell, was an attempt to provide a concurrent programming model that avoided the use of locks.
+Outside of databases, [Software Transactional Memory](https://groups.csail.mit.edu/tds/papers/Shavit/ShavitTouitou-podc95.pdf), originally [explored](https://www.microsoft.com/en-us/research/publication/beautiful-concurrency/) in the context of Haskell, was an attempt to provide a concurrent programming model that avoided the use of locks.
 This essentially provides an optimistic like transactional concurrency control mechanism within a standard programming language environment.
 There have also been experimental attempts at integrating these techniques into other programming languages e.g. in [Python](https://dl.acm.org/doi/abs/10.1145/3359619.3359747).
 None of these appear mainstream, though.

 ## Unified Perspectives

 A lot of these techniques and systems take quite a specific perspective on how to model and program transactions.
 In a more abstract view, we may in some sense view transactions as *functions* that operate over database state i.e. they mutate the database from one *input* state to another *output* state.
-The primary question is then the way in which we express and represent these functions, with the approaches above taking varying perpsectives.
+More concretely, we can see them as functions that take an input database state and return a set of *updates* i.e. a set of key-value pairs that are to be applied to the database.
+In general, we can represent these transaction functions as arbitrary programs, but in practice they often take on more restricted forms.
+A primary question then is the way in which we express and represent these functions in a way that is sufficiently general to capture the array of various models.

-For most models this can be broken down into a *read phase* and *write phase*, especially for systems operating under snapshot read semantics.
+For most models we can break any transaction down into a *read phase* and *write phase*, in particular under the assumption that systems are operating under snapshot read semantics.
 That is, if transactions operate over a consistent snapshot of the database, then all decisions based on reads that occur in the transaction are stable i.e. will not change regardless of when they occur within the transaction.
 So, in theory, it suffices to execute all reads upfront and this gives us the information we need to execute the writes of the transaction.

 So, a reasonable generic abstraction breaks down transactions into the following phase-based components:

 - **Read phase** executes reads and outputs:
   1. Set of keys to update, $$K_w$$.
-  2. Set of keys, $$K_u$$, whose values are read to be used in the updates of keys.
+  2. Set of keys, $$K_v$$, whose values are can be used in the updates of keys during the write phase.
-  3. Set of update functions $$F_U : K_w \rightarrow (K_u \rightarrow V)$$ where each $$f \in F_U$$ is a function for updating a specific key using a subset of key values as input and $$V$$ is simply the set of possible values.
+  3. Set of update functions $$F_U$$, where each $$f : K_v \rightarrow V \in F_u$$ is a function for updating a specific key using the read values (or a subset of) key values read in $$K_v$$ as input and $$V$$ is simply the set of possible output values.

-- **Write phase** writes each key in $$K_W$$, by applying the update function $$f_u(k_u)$$ where $$k_u \subseteq K_u$$.
+- **Write phase** writes each key in $$K_w$$, by applying the update function $$f_u(k_v)$$ where $$k_v \subseteq K_v$$.

 In general, from an application perspective, it may be impossible to directly compute the full set of keys to be read upfront.
-For example, for general transaction code where the set of keys read is dependent on control flow choices:
+For example, for general transactions code where the set of keys read is dependent on control flow choices:

 ```python
 vx = read(x)